NVI/MARCdata/README.md

 Usage:

-1. Copy input files (.xml) to folder 'data'
+1. Copy input (.xml files) to the folder 'data'
 1. Depending on the input, 'make' in either 'estc' or 'fennica'
 1. Run 'estc' or 'fennica' in the respective folder
-1. Output files (.csv.gz) are written to folder 'data'
+1. Output (.csv.gz files) is located in the folder 'data'

 Author: [Niko Ilomäki](https://github.com/NVI/)